open-dollar/od-docs/docs/api/transfers.md

 #### POST Transfer Token

-In this first example, we will transfer 0.01 ERC20 tokens from Alice's wallet to the wallet of Keyp user patrick@usekeyp.com.
+In this first example, we will transfer 0.01 ERC20 tokens from Alice's wallet to the wallet of a Discord user.
 The receiving wallet is specified using the argument `toUserId`.

 Example request